zkzkGamal/zkzkGamal/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Dotchat
-- 🌱 I’m currently learning AI&q=Quantization
+- 🌱 I’m currently learning AI&Quantization
 - 💬 Ask me about ML&DL&python apis
 - 📫 How to reach me: http://zkaria-gamal.vercel.app/ or https://www.linkedin.com/in/zkaria-gamal-82b486267/
 - mail me: zekogml11@gmail.com